GnarlyMshtep/TexXBlog/README.md

 # TexXBlog
-Create a simple LaTeX-based blog that can be swiftly imbedded into any static site!
+Coming Soon: create a simple LaTeX-based blog that can be swiftly imbedded into any static site!